Kenneth Barden: Early and personal life

 Barden was brought up in Huddersfield where he attended Crosland Moor School and then Huddersfield College of Art.
 His father, Harry Barden was a master printer.
 In 1947 he began study at the Royal College of Art in London, finally becoming an Associate of the Royal College of Art.

-He married Edwina Partridge Clarke and they had 2 sons.
+He married Edwina Partridge Clark in 1955 and they had 2 sons.